 - Medical history evaluation – One of our physicians will go over your medical history and symptoms.

 - Physical exam – We will evaluate the area and may ask you questions about your pain level.

 - Imaging tests – We may also need to conduct imaging tests to further evaluate any hip damage.

 At MedStar Orthopaedic Institute, we always recommend conservative treatment options before recommending surgical intervention.
 Treatment options include:

-If you believe you may be suffering from a loosened hip prosthesis, call 202-295-0511 to schedule a consultation with one of our orthopedic specialists at MedStar Orthopaedic Institute.
-Our doctors have years of experience diagnosing and treating hip and knee conditions and are pleased to offer comprehensive hip care in the Washington, D.C. area.
+If you believe you may be suffering from this condition, call 202-295-0511 to schedule a consultation with one of our orthopedic specialists at MedStar Orthopaedic Institute.
+Our doctors have years of experience diagnosing and treating hip and knee conditions and are pleased to offer comprehensive care in the Washington, D.C. area.